 Why the Cost Varies:

-Costs depend on the level of customization, integrations with third-party tools, and additional features like grant-tracking systems or interactive elements for storytelling.
+Costs depend on the level of customization, integrations with third-party tools, and additional features such as grant-tracking systems or interactive storytelling elements.

 Website Purpose and Goals